alifdarm/alifdarm/README.md

 # Hi there 👋, I'm Alif
 ### About
 I'am is 8th semester of Mathematics Students at Institut Teknologi Bandung.
-Currently I worked as Full Stack Developer at [PT Telkom Indonesia](https://www.telkom.co.id/) and a Full Stack Developer Part-time at [PT Mahadata Citra Nusantara](https://kuisioner.com/).
+Currently I worked as Back End Developer at [Telkom Indonesia](https://www.telkom.co.id/) and a Full Stack Developer at [PT Mahadata Citra Nusantara](https://kuisioner.com/).
 I also open for Freelance Full Stack Developer.
 Any affairs to me?
 Please contact me through one of accounts below.
 Thanks!

 ### Programming Languages
 <p>